 Getting Around Casa Loma

-Even with only staff and those with accessibility issues using the elevator there were still times that there was congestion and waiting for the elevator.
+Like navigating most places with mobility issues, the busier Casa Loma got, the more congested the elevators were.
 Luckily, we were a party of three so if the elevator took a long time, either my sister or I would go to the main floor to catch someone to assist with the lift.

 The Castle Towers

-If you have some time, climbing up both towers is worth the scenery and view.
-You will notice that there is a lot of graffiti in the towers.
-There was a period where the castle was abandoned.
-Even though some of the dates are current – do not vandalize this castle.
+Even though some of the dates are current – do not vandalize the castle.
 All guests are under surveillance, and I would hate to see what would happen if you got caught.